youyoubilly/bcam/README.md

-# BOcam
+# bcam
-BOcam is an easy to use Python camera interface for NVIDIA Jetson.
+bcam is an easy to use Python camera interface for NVIDIA Jetson.

 This is forked form [jetcam](https://github.com/NVIDIA-AI-IOT/jetcam), intended to be used by BillioTech Team.